Quoting Engine: Select and Add Multiple Part Finish Combinations in our Instant Quoting Engine℠

 - Start a new quote or open an existing quote from your account.

-- Open the 3D viewer by clicking on the part preview image or the Modify Part button.
+- Open the 3D viewer by clicking on the Configure Part button near the part name.

-- Once your Process and Material is selected, select the first finish under the Finish drop-down menu.
+- Once your Process and Material are selected, select the first finish under the Finish drop-down menu.

-- Click the Add Another Finish button to add more finishes as required.
+- Click the Add button to add more finishes as required.

 - You can remove a finish by clicking on the trashcan icon next to the selection.